-To help those living with a spinal cord injury by improving their quality of life TODAY.
-The focus is on providing goods and services which can help make a difference in someone’s IMMEDIATE situation.
+To help those living with a spinal cord injury improve their quality of life TODAY by providing goods and services which can help make a difference in someone’s IMMEDIATE situation.

 WHAT WE DO